My life as a dental student

 1. Keep track of the procedures you do and reflect on them

-Despite sometimes feeling like an arduous task, reflection is perhaps one of the most useful tools we have in Dentistry.
+Despite sometimes feeling like an arduous task, reflection is perhaps one of the most useful tools we have in dentistry.
 It gives us the benefit of hindsight to improve our clinical practice.
 I would recommend attempting to record the procedures you are able to complete on placement and give a brief description of how the procedure went and a short reflection.
 This could be at the end of the day where you have a spare few minutes.
 In the long run, it will help you become the best clinician you can be.

 1. Make good use of your free time on placement